Parth018/Billing-System-master/README.md

 # Billing-System
-A GUI Based Complete Store Billing System in java that generates Invoice of each sale.
+A GUI Based Complete Store Billing System in Java that generates an Invoice for each sale.

-      Requirments
+      Requirements

 This Project Requires.

 Wamp Server Installed (Running).

-Create database  "caddey"  and three tables "sale" , "users" and "stock".
+Create a  database  "caddy"  and three tables "sale" , "users" and "stock".